 Force quit the Fitbit app on your Pixel Watch and phone

-Sometimes, it’s a temporary issue with the app that gets fixed by closing and opening the app again.
+Sometimes, it’s a temporary issue with the app that gets fixed by closing and reopening it.

 How to force close an app on your Pixel Watch